 - Click OK twice.

-Word will replace the default bullet character with the selected checkbox.
+Word will replace the default bullet character with the selected checkbox (Figure C).
 This particular symbol won't let you check anything in the actual document, but it's great for printing.

-If you want the capability to check the checkbox within the Word document, use a content control (in Word 2003, use a Forms field).
+If you want to check or uncheck the checkbox with a simple click within the Word document, use a content control.
 These controls are available on the Developer tab, which isn't visible by default.
 To display the Developer tab, if necessary, do the following:

 - Check the Developer item in the list to the right.